jbman73175/Theopedia/articles/j/Jesus Christ.md

 the Scriptures.

-His incarnation, earthly ministry, death, and resurrection are specifically recorded in the four Gospels of the New Testament.
+His incarnation, earthly ministry, death, and resurrection are specifically recorded in the four Gospels of the New Testament (Mathew, Mark, Luke, and John).
 The study of Jesus Christ is called Christology.

 ## Jesus the Christ